kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

     }
     ```

-4. The `crt` field contains a valid base64-encoded PEM block of a certificate signed by the Kyma's CA.
+4. The `crt` field contains a valid base64-encoded PEM block of a certificate signed by the Kyma CA.

-5. The external system can now use the created certificate to securely authenticate and communicate with Kyma's Application Connector.
+5. The external solution can now use the created certificate to securely authenticate and communicate with the Application Connector.